ZiadAmr14/Twitter-RESTapi/README.md

   •	Get all known Twitter users included in the archive.
   •	Get the details about a given tweet (given the tweet’s id)
   •	Get detailed profile information about a given Twitter user (given the user’s screen name)
-## How to use:
+## How to use
-  1 Download File
+1. Download File
-  2 Build and Run Spring boot application
+2. Build and Run Spring boot application
-  3 Run index.html file
+3. Run index.html file